ecotner/osrm-blog/osrm-blog-post.md

 If you get some error, it's probably because you don't have enough RAM, so you'll need to resize your VM and try again.
 You'll probably also get several `[warning]`s during the process; these are most likely harmless, so don't worry about them.

+Once this final step is done, shut down your VM as soon as you can to avoid having to pay any more for using large amounts of RAM; from now on, we won't need as much to run the server.
+I was able to get away with using 30 GB of RAM for the `north-america-latest` map.
+You can check your memory usage by running `free -h` in the terminal.

 ## Using OSRM from the terminal/browser
 [//]: # "* How to initialize OSRM server"